christian-monch/dump-things-server/README.md

  In addition, the `content-type`-header must be set to `application/json`.
  The endpoints supports the query parameter `format`, to select the format of the posted data.
  It can be set to `json` (the default) or to `ttl`.
  If the `ttl`-format is selected, the content-type should be `text/turtle`.
+ The service supports extraction of inlined records as described in [Dump Things Service](https://concepts.datalad.org/dump-things/).

 - `GET /<interoperability-label>/records/<class>`: retrieve all objects of type `<class>` (defined by the schema associated with `<interoperability-label>`) that are stored in the global storage space of the service.
  If a token is provided, all matching objects from the token storage space are returned in addition.